icloud-ecnu/CCC2023/README.md

 ./hacc_demo/env/vck5000_exit
 ```

-After execution, the `.ipynb` file in the `sources/fft_8k_advanced/notebook` folder can be used to visualize the output results and verify.
+After execution, the `.ipynb` file in the `sources/fft_8k_advanced/notebook` folder can be used to visualize the output results and verify them.

 ## Directory Description
-The main directory structure for the finals submission is as follows:
+The main directory structure for the final submission is as follows:

 ```
 CCC2023